 Lady Grisell Baillie, painted in 1844 by James Swinton

-Among St Boswells’ poets and philosophers the most fascinating is undoubtedly John Younger (1785–1860), the self-taught ‘Tweedside Gnostic’, who made his living as a shoemaker.
+Among St Boswells’ poets and philosophers the most fascinating is undoubtedly John Younger (1785–1860), the self-taught ‘Tweedside Gnostic’ who made his living as a shoemaker.
 Having been inspired by Burns, Younger composed verses in the metre of Byron’s Don Juan, published as Thoughts as they Rise (1834).
 Its poems may be read here; Younger provided notes to some of his references, which may be read here.
+The book includes a fierce attack on slavery, Younger being an ardent abolitionist; an article on this subject may be read here.
+Younger found a friend and mentor in Andrew Scott of Bowden (1757–1839) who, having served in the American War of Independence, returned to his home village, where he worked as a farm labourer, and published several editions of Poems, Chiefly in the Scottish Dialect (1811, 1821, 1826).
 Claiming that the next best thing to ‘sweethearting’ (the pursuit of love) was fly-fishing, Younger became an expert angler, and produced a popular volume, River Angling for Salmon and Trout, more particularly as practised in the Tweed and its Tributaries (1840, republished in1860 and 1864).
-He found a friend and mentor in Andrew Scott of Bowden (1757–1839) who, having served in the American War of Independence, returned to his home village, where he worked as a farm labourer, and published several editions of Poems, Chiefly in the Scottish Dialect (1811, 1821, 1826).
+He returned to verse in 1841, when he wrote a trenchant satire (featuring Milton’s Satan!) on the Corn Laws, A Scotch Corn Law Rhyme, which may be read in full here.
+His undoubted masterpiece, however, is the prose Autobiography which was published in Kelso in 1881, some twenty years after his death – within which time the publisher lost the final part of it.
+Also lost are two ‘letter books’ in which Younger had kept copies of his vast correspondence.
+If anyone knows anything about the whereabouts of this material, please contact us!

 Nearby Earlston (formerly Erceldoune) may claim to be the home of the fifteenth-century poet and prophet Thomas the Rhymer, who fell asleep under a fairy tree and was carried off by the Queen of Elfland to a mysterious world under the Eildon Hills.
 ‘Till seven years were gane and past / True Thomas on earth was never seen’.
 A stone on a little road off the A6091 marks the very spot where (allegedly) the tree once stood.
 However, the people of St Boswells can take pride in their more down-to-earth John Younger, a modest man and mordant writer, who held it ‘a primitive moral fact’ that ‘every man born into the world has a natural share of right to the means necessary to support that existence which his Maker has given him’.